beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 This panel shows you the output of your selections in real-time.

 -   **Prompt String Tab:** This is the main view for your output.
-    -   **Top Panel:** Shows the final, comma-separated prompt string generated from your tags.
+    -   **Top Panel (Prompt String):** Shows the final, comma-separated prompt string generated from your tags.
+You can copy this directly.
+    -   **Bottom Panel (AI Features):** This panel contains AI-powered tools to enhance your creativity.
-    -   **Bottom Panel:** Features the "Generate AI Description" button.
-Clicking this uses an AI to convert your tag list into a descriptive, paragraph-style prompt.
-The generated text appears here.
+        -   **Generate Description:** Converts your tag list into a descriptive, paragraph-style prompt.
+The generated text appears in this panel.
+        -   **Generate Titles:** Analyzes your prompt to brainstorm five creative song titles.
+The list of titles will appear in this panel, each with a copy button.
     -   **Resizable Splitter:** You can click and drag the splitter between the two panels to resize them to your preference.
 Your chosen layout is saved automatically.
 -   **JSON Output Tab:** This tab provides a structured JSON object containing your selected tags, text inputs, and category order.
 This is useful for saving, sharing, or for use in other tools.
 -   **Conflict Warnings:** If you select tags that are logically incompatible (e.g., "Slow Tempo" and "High Tempo"), a warning box will appear at the top of this panel listing the conflicts.